Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Performance and accuracy for a decaying flow

 \subsubsection{Effect of $\kmax\etamin$ on aliasing error}

 Having quantified the effect of resolution on fully dealiased simulations, we now examine how resolution affects aliasing errors.
 We already studied in Section~\ref{sec:T-G_vortices} how aliasing errors affect a simulation at small $\kmax\etamin = 0.75$.
-Here, we consider analogous simulations at $\kmax\etamin > 3$ (for $N = 800$ and $N = 640$, see Table~\ref{tab:high_resol}).
+Here, we consider analogous simulations but for $\kmax\etamin > 3$ (see Table~\ref{tab:high_resol}).

 Fig.~\ref{fig:spectra:RK4} shows the energy spectra, energy fluxes, and cumulated dissipation for these simulations with and without aliasing.
 The results are particularly close across all three quantities, with discrepancies appearing only after the peak of the nonlinear energy flux and at the smallest scales.
 Despite the slightly different values of $\kmax$, we compute the corresponding error and speedup, reported in Table~\ref{tab:high_resol}, using the truncated simulation as the reference.